Mindfulness Practices to Try During Stressful Times

 2. Calming Activity

-Taking your mind off of something can mean focusing on a mundane and calm activity.
+Taking your mind off something can mean focusing on a mundane and calm activity.
 Make a meal or snack and focus on how your body reacts to the food.
 Listen to your favorite music for a lyric or sound you might not have heard before.
-Coloring became popular during the pandemic as a way to calm the mind.
+Coloring is a popular task many gravitate toward as it is family-friendly.

 3. Compassion for Yourself and Others

 If you leap to conclusions and spiral downward with “what if” sentences, you could worsen your anxiety.
 For example, you might be anxious about reading distressing news and the uncertainty of a situation.
-Recognize what is happening at the moment and what your mind tells you.
+Recognize the difference between what is happening and what your mind tells you is happening.
 Separating them will not be easy.
 But the more you practice, the easier it will become.

 Looking for more health tips?